robertabenincasa/project_Lorenz/README.md

 # Lorenz system

+The aim of the following project is to perform a numerical integration of the Lorenz system and to study it in presence of perturbations.
 The Lorenz system is a nonlinear, non-periodic, three-dimensional and deterministic system of ordinary differential equations.
 It was developed by Lorenz in 1963 as a simplified mathematical model for atmospheric convection, studying the case of a two-dimensional fluid layer uniformly warmed from below and cooled from above.
 In its canonical form it is written as:

 $$